PaulleDemon/awesome-landing-pages/readme.md

 Contains free and open-sourced website templates, including but not limited to SaaS landing page, portfolio page and more.
 Useful, for freelancers, SaaS developers, and more.

-Feel free to star this repository.
-More templates wil be uploaded from time to time.
+**[Continuously developed]** Feel free to star this repository.
+More templates will be uploaded from time to time.

 ## Features
 * Responsive